White House, GOP at odds over Senate impeachment trial

 “It would be difficult for resistant witnesses to ignore such subpoenas and, as a practical matter, courts would be more likely to enforce them,” she said.

-For now, the White House is waiting for the House to vote on impeachment and the Senate to set a trial date.
-But the president’s team is already creating a defense strategy.
+For now, the White House is left waiting for the House to vote on impeachment and the Senate to set a trial date.
+But the president’s team is already strategizing a defense.

-Mr. McConnell is publicly keeping his cards close to the vest, though sources behind the scenes say he is pleased with chamber’s setup.
-Republicans are united behind the president, and one Democrat, Sen. Joe Manchin III of West Virginia, has said he is “torn” on impeachment.
+Mr. McConnell is publicly keeping his card close to his vest, though sources behind the scenes say he is happy with the current setup in the chamber with Republicans united behind the president and one Democrat, Sen. Joe Manchin of West Virginia, saying he is “torn” on impeachment.

 “No decisions have been made yet.
 They will be made later,” Mr. McConnell told reporters this week.

-Mr. Graham said no witnesses need to be called because the case should be dismissed.
+Mr. Graham, South Carolina Republican, put his foot down on the issue, saying absolutely no witnesses need to be called because the case should be dismissed.

 “My goal is to end this as soon as possible for the good of the country because I think it is a danger to the presidency to legitimize this,” Mr. Graham told Fox News.
 “I don’t need any witnesses at all.
 I am ready to go.”

-He said lawmakers don’t need an impeachment trial to investigate corruption involving Mr. Biden and his son Hunter, who landed a $50,000-a-month position on the board of Ukrainian energy company Burisma Holdings while his father led Obama White House policy in that graft-riddled country.
+He said lawmakers don’t need an impeachment trial to investigate corruption involving Mr. Biden and his son Hunter, who landed a $50,000-a-month position on the board of Ukraine energy company Burisma Holdings while his father led Obama White House policy in that graft-riddled country.

 The Biden scandal is at the heart of the Democrats’ impeachment case.
-The first article of impeachment charges Mr. Trump with abuse of power for pressuring Ukraine to investigate the Bidens’ dealings with Burisma.
+The first article of impeachment charges Mr. Trump with abuse of power for prodding Ukraine to investigate the Bidens’ dealings with Burisma.

 The second article charges Mr. Trump with obstructing Congress’ impeachment investigation by refusing to comply with House subpoenas for witnesses and documents.

-Mr. Manchin has said he has no problem with subpoenaing Hunter Biden.
+Mr. Manchin has said that he does not have a problem with subpoenaing Hunter Biden.

-The impeachment case stems from a July 25 phone call in which Mr. Trump asked Ukrainian President Volodymyr Zelensky for a “favor” by investigating the former vice president and Ukrainian meddling in the 2016 U.S. election.
+The impeachment case stems from a July 25 phone call in which Mr. Trump pressed Ukraine President Volodymyr Zelensky for a “favor” in investigating the former vice president and Ukraine meddling in the 2016 election.

 A whistleblower, who is believed to be a CIA official assigned to the White House, accused the president of abusing his power for personal gain on the call, including withholding $391 million of U.S. military aid from Ukraine as leverage.

-The whistleblower also is believed to have ties to the Democratic Party and the former vice president, and the whistleblower is known to have met with Mr. Schiff’s staff for guidance before making the complaint.
+The whistleblower also is believed to have ties to the Democratic Party and the elder Mr. Biden, and the whistleblower is known to have met with Mr. Schiff’s staff for guidance before making the complaint.

-A rough transcript of the call that the White House released in late September did not show the president presenting a quid pro quo deal for the investigations, but Democrats argue that the threat was understood and was part of an ongoing pressure campaign of “shadow” foreign policy conducted by Mr. Trump’s private attorney, former New York Mayor Rudolph W. Giuliani.
+A rough transcript of the call the White House released in late September did not show the president presenting a quid pro quo deal for the investigations, but Democrats have argued the threat was understood and was part of an ongoing pressure campaign of “shadow” foreign policy conducted by Mr. Trump’s private lawyer, former New York Mayor Rudolph W. Giuliani.

 The quid pro quo, a Latin term meaning a transaction of “this for that,” was the crux of the Democrats’ case that Mr. Trump engaged in a bribery or extortion scheme that warrants impeachment.

-However, the articles of impeachment do not include charges of bribery and extortion or any mention of a quid pro quo.
+However, the articles of impeachment did not include charges of bribery and extortion or any mention of a quid pro quo.

 The articles rely heavily on testimony from Gordon Sondland, the ambassador to the European Union, who said he offered a prized White House visit for the newly elected Mr. Zelensky in exchange for his announcement of the investigations.
 But Mr. Sondland said he “presumed” that was what Mr. Trump wanted.

-In his only conversation with the president about the matter, Mr. Trump told him that there was “no quid pro quo,” he testified.
+In his only conversation with the president about it, Mr. Trump told him that there was “no quid pro quo,” he testified.

-None of the witnesses in the impeachment inquiry linked the holdup of military assistance to the investigations or provided a reason for the delay.
-The aid was held back for about two months and started to flow to Ukraine on Sept.
-11, two days after the intelligence community’s inspector general informed Congress of the whistleblower complaint.
+None of the witnesses in the impeachment inquiry linked the holdup of military assistance to the investigations or provided a reason for the holdup.
+The aid was delayed for about two months, before the money started to flow to Ukraine on Sept.
+11, two days after the Inspector General of the Intelligence Community informed Congress of the whistleblower complaint.

 Mr. Trump has acknowledged that he wanted an investigation into alleged corruption involving the Bidens and any Ukrainian interference in the 2016 election.

-Interest increased in Mr. Biden’s actions in Ukraine after he boasted of forcing Ukraine to fire the country’s chief prosecutor in spring 2016.
+Interest increased in Mr. Biden’s actions in Ukraine after he recently boasted of forcing Ukraine to fire the country’s chief prosecutor in spring 2016.
 He said he threatened to block a $1 billion U.S. loan guarantee.
 The prosecutor was widely viewed as not doing enough to combat corruption.
-But the prosecutor, Viktor Shokin, had looked into corruption allegations against Burisma and Mykola Zlochevsky, the Ukrainian oligarch running the company.
+But the prosecutor, Viktor Shokin, also had looked into corruption allegations against Burisma and Mykola Zlochevsky, the Ukraine oligarch running the company.

-Mr. Trump also wanted Ukraine to look into a missing Democratic National Committee server that Russia hacked during the 2016 presidential campaigns.
-An American cybersecurity company called CrowdStrike examined the server, but it disappeared before reaching the FBI.
+Mr. Trump also wanted Ukraine to look into a missing Democratic National Committee server that was hacked by Russia during the 2016 presidential campaigns.
+An American cybersecurity company called CrowdStrike examined the server to probe the hack, but the server disappeared before it got to the FBI.

 Mr. Trump subscribes to an unsubstantiated theory that the server ended up in Ukraine.